sheygarga/Project1Team6/README.md

 # Project1Team6

-This python project helps display how certain cities and counties in California felt about the Thomas Fire
+This python project helps display how certain cities and counties in California felt about the significant wildfires such as the Thomas Fire, Rye Fire, Creek Fire, and Skirball Fire.

 # Modules and Language